arras-energy/gridlabd-old/docs/Module/Python/Tutorial.md

 # Python Module

-A hybrid module structure is used when it is given on the command file, such as
+A Python module structure is used when a using a command line such as

 ~~~
 bash$ gridlabd main.py
 ~~~

-The structure of this example is shown in Figure 4.
+The structure of this simulation is shown in Figure 4.

 [image:Tutorial_figure_4.png]
-Figure 4: Runtime architectures for Python and GridLAB-D
+Figure 4: Using a GridLAB-D in a Python module

-The following sections explain how these three files generally interact.
+The following sections explain how these two files generally interact.

 ## `main.py`

-The file `main.py` is loaded into the `python` main module.
-After loading the needed Python modules this file loads the `gridlabd` module, Part 1 sets up the variables used to collect data from the simulation.

-Part 2 uses the `command()` method to load the GridLAB-D model `model.glm` into the simulator, e.g., `command("model.glm")`.
-After the model is loaded using the `command()` method, the simulation can be started using the `start()` method.
-The most common approach is to wait for the simulation to complete, e.g., using `start("wait")`.
+The file `main.py` loads the `gridlabd` module and uses the `command()` method to load the GridLAB-D model `model.glm` into the simulator.
+After the model is loaded the simulation can be started using the `start()` method.

-In Part 3 the results are extracted and processed when the simulation is done.
+## `model.glm`

+The GridLAB-D model defines the objects to be implemented in the simulation.

+## Example

+The following example illustrates how to use GridLAB-D in a python module.

+### `main.py`:

+The main module imports the required modules, loads the GridLAB-D model, and runs it, waiting for it to complete.
+After the simulation is done, the module loads the output data and plots it.

 [code:/gldcore/link/python/examples/example_3/main.py]

-## `model.glm`

-The model loads the python handlers module that implements that model's event handlers.
-In this example there are two kinds of event handlers.
-The first is the global event handler `on_init()` that is implicitly called when the simulation initializes.
-The second is the object event handler `commit()` that is called whenever the object performs a `commit` operation.

-Only objects that define an `on_commit` property will call event handlers.
-To call a python event handler, the syntax must be `python:<module-name>.<handler-name>`.
-If the colon is omitted, the call will be made to an external python executable, rather than the handlers module.
+### `model.glm`:

+The model file sets the clock, creates the test class, loads the tape module, and defines the recorder to generate the output data.

 [code:/gldcore/link/python/examples/example_3/model.glm]